 This full-time, day-only program prepares students to take the NCLEX-RN.
 During the first year of study, students take prerequisite courses, such as biology, psychology and English composition.
-They complete a sequenced program of nursing courses during their final three years, including pharmacology, genetics in nursing and nursing leadership.
-Some courses are offered online.
-Students also gain experience through clinical practica in health care facilities.
-During summer breaks, students are encouraged to take part in study abroad, internship or volunteering opportunities.
+They complete a sequenced program of nursing courses during their final three years, including pharmacotherapy, genetics in nursing and nursing leadership.
+Students also gain experience through clinical practicums in health care facilities.

 Master of Nursing

 This master's program is for students who have bachelor's degrees in fields other than nursing.
 Through an accelerated 16-month program that includes the physical sciences and the practical aspects of health care, students are prepared for the NCLEX-RN and for certification as public health nurses in Minnesota.
-Students learn about holistic health care, physiology, pharmacology and ethical issues.
+Students learn about holistic healthcare informatics, pathophysiology, nursing intervention and healthcare leadership.
 They also complete supervised clinical work.

 Post-Graduate Certificates in Nursing

 RNs with graduate degrees in nursing can become certified in another specialty area through a certificate program.
-Specialty areas include adult health/gerontological clinical nurse specialist (CNS), adult health/gerontological nurse practitioner (NP), women's health NP, nurse midwifery, pediatric CNS, pediatric NP and psychiatric mental health NP.
+Specialty areas include adult/gerontological clinical nurse specialist (CNS), adult health/gerontological primary care nurse practitioner (NP), women's health NP, nurse midwifery, primary care pediatric NP and psychiatric mental health NP.
 Program requirements vary depending on the specialty and the student's previous courses, but all of them include a combination of classes and clinical practice.

 Doctor of Philosophy (Ph.D.) in Nursing

 The Ph.D. program prepares students for careers in research, academia, health care corporations or health care systems.
-Students complete 36 hours of courses in the scholarly process, nursing science and a specialty area.
-Research areas at the University of Minnesota include symptom management, prevention and management of chronic health conditions and nursing informatics.
-Students also earn 24 dissertation credits and may have to take additional courses for their dissertation.
+Students complete 58-70 credits, which includes core courses, statistics courses, electives and a doctoral thesis.
+Research areas at the University of Minnesota include chronic health problems, health promotion, symptom management and nursing informatics.
 Admission to the Ph.D. program calls for a bachelor's and/or a master's degree in nursing or the physical or behavioral sciences.
-The School of Nursing also offers an accelerated BSN-to-Ph.D. program for nursing students interested in research.

 Doctor of Nursing Practice (DNP)

 The DNP is for graduate students who want to focus on clinical practice.
 The University of Minnesota offers a post-master's DNP program for RNs with master's degrees and an accelerated BSN-to-DNP program.
 The DNP curriculum consists of core courses in ethics, statistics and epidemiology, as well as courses in pharmacology and health assessments that prepare students for clinical practice.
-DNP students can choose from 14 specialty areas, including nurse anesthesia, nurse midwifery and nursing informatics.
-Students spend three semesters working on a scholarly leadership project that's presented to the faculty, other students and members of the community.
+DNP students can choose from 11 specialty areas, including nurse anesthesia, nurse midwifery and nursing informatics.

 Other School Options

 Just a few miles from Minneapolis, in its twin city of St. Paul, there are two schools that offer nursing degrees.
-Bethel University, a private Christian institution, has a BSN program for students with no nursing background and one for RNs with diplomas or associate's degrees.
-Bethel also offers an MSN with nurse leadership and nurse education concentrations.
-St. Catherine University, a Catholic institution often called St. Kate's, offers several nursing degree programs at both the associate's and bachelor's levels.
-Master's degrees are offered in several concentrations, and there is a clinical doctorate program.
+Bethel University, a private Christian institution, has a BSN program, an RN-BSN program and a M.S. in Nurse-Midwifery program.
+St. Catherine University, a Catholic institution often called St. Kate's, offers bachelor's and master's degree programs in nursing.